dagraham/nts-dgraham/README.md

 As promised, the sorting reflects the _tag_sort_ setting in "cfg.yaml" with _now_, _next_ and _assigned_ at the top, _blue_, _green_ and _red_ in the middle in dictionary sort order and _someday_, _completed_ and _~_ last.
 Note also that within the _assigned_ tags the sorting is in dictionary order with _assigned bob_ followed by _assigned joe_ even though _assigned joe_ occured first in the file.

-With the new file, _Path View_ appears as
+With the added file, _Path View_ appears as

     path view
     └── parent 1